Noorasadath/tamrin1-hashemi/README.md

 ## 🎯 Purpose

-This project was created as a **frontend practice exercise** to learn and strengthen fundamental **HTML and CSS** skills, including webpage structure, layouts, styling, typography, and image positioning.
+This project was created as a **frontend practice exercise** to learn and strengthen fundamental **HTML and CSS** skills, including webpage structure, layouts, styling, typography, and image positioning .

 ## 🌐 Demo